tsdat/tsdat/docs/config/aws_template.md

           config_file_path: pipelines/lidar_vap/config/pipeline.yaml
     ```

-    1. A useful name to give the pipeline.
-This will be used as a label in various places in AWS.
+    1. A useful name to give the pipeline in AWS.
+We recommend naming this like the folder names underneath the
+        `pipelines/` folder in the `pipeline-template` repo.
+E.g., if your config file is
+        `pipelines/imu/config/pipeline_humboldt.yaml`, then `imu` would be the recommended name for it.

     2. The type of pipeline, either **`Ingest`** or **`VAP`**.